KennthShang/PhaBOX/README.md

 ### Prepare the database and environment
 Due to the limited size of the GitHub, we zip the database.
 Before using phasuit, you need to unpack them using the following commands.

-1. When you use PhaMer at the first time
+1. When you use PhaBOX at the first time
 ```
-cd PhaSUIT/
+cd PhaBOX/
-conda env create -f webserver.yaml -n phasuite
+conda env create -f webserver.yaml -n phabox
-conda activate phasuite
+conda activate phabox

 # database